renard162/Anomaly_CPU_Fix_Launcher/README.md

 ---

 ### Installation:
-If you're using the original STALKER Anomaly or any mod that does not alter its file structure, simply extract the `CPUFixAnomalyLauncher.exe` file into the game's directory (same directory of `AnomalyLauncher.exe`) and launch the game using this new launcher.
+If you're using the original STALKER Anomaly or any mod that does not alter its file structure, simply extract the `CPUFixAnomalyLauncher.bat` file and the `CPUFixAnomalyLauncher` directory into the game's directory (same directory as `AnomalyLauncher.exe`) and launch the game using the `CPUFixAnomalyLauncher.bat` file.

+Previously, I used PyInstaller to generate an executable file, which eliminated the need for the batch file, the Python script directory, and the interpreter.
+However, there were issues with antivirus false positives.
+Since I don’t plan to pay for a certificate just for a mod launcher, I decided to use open files and call the script via a batch file instead.

 ### Usage:
 Just run the launcher.
 A command prompt window will appear, displaying game information while waiting for the Anomaly executable to start.
 Once the game is launched, after a few seconds, this command window will close automatically, as it is no longer needed.
 At this point, the game's affinity for the first physical and first logical cores will be disabled.